SaulFadal/Graduation-Prroject-Managment-System/README.md

 * The system was developed by students, so it might contain errors and bugs.
 Creating this repository was for the sake of documentation.

 Contributers:

-- Souleiman M. Hassan.
--Ibrahim A. Bamuqabil.
+-Souleiman M. Hassan & Ibrahim A. Bamuqabil.